Emory Bellard: Texas A&M

 Bellard became head coach at Texas A&M in 1972, taking over head-coaching duties from Gene Stallings.
 In his seven years at Texas A&M, he finished with a record of 48–27 and three top-15 finishes.

 Acting as his own offensive coordinator, Bellard hired former high school football coaches to assist him as backfield coaches, including Gil Bartosh (1973) and Chuck Moser (1974–1978).
 Both Bartosh and Moser had won Texas state championships.
 In 1975, however, Bellard hired Tom Wilson away from Jim Carlen's Texas Tech coaching staff to serve as the Aggies' offensive coordinator.
 For the defensive department, Bellard hired Melvin Robertson, one of the top defensive coaches, away from Bill Yeoman's coaching staff at the University of Houston.
 Robertson became defensive coordinator, and among his assistants were R. C. Slocum and Dan LaGrasta.

 Bellard's first two seasons at Texas A&M were difficult, as his Aggies finished 3–8 and 5–6, respectively.
 In 1974, with a pair of his own recruiting classes suited to run the wishbone formation, the Aggies went 8–3, then followed it up with two 10–2 seasons, including a pair of wins over Royal and the Longhorns and three consecutive bowl games.
 After starting the 1978 season 4–0, Bellard resigned mid-season after two consecutive losses: 33–0 to Houston and 24–6 to Baylor.

+Bellard helped to desegregate college football by recruiting African-American athletes to Texas A&M. He is also helped to implement women’s athletic programs at the university.
+While at A&M he was named the 1975 AFC College Coach of the Year and received the 1975 Academy of American Football Gold Cup.

+He was named to the Texas A&M University’s Athletic Hall of Fame in 1994.